 Peer tutoring is continuously expanding the list of supported courses.
 Below is the list of courses currently supported by the peer tutoring team.

-If you would like to get support with a course that is not listed above, email us to see if we can connect you with someone who could meet your needs.
+If you would like to get support in a course that is not listed above, email us to see if we can connect you with someone who could meet your needs.

 Peer tutoring sessions are one-on-one, customized to your learning needs.

 You will have the option to meet your tutor face-to-face on campus, or online via zoom.
-On-campus sessions will take place in the library.
+On-campus sessions will take place in the library study rooms P001 and P002.
 For online sessions, you will receive an email with the zoom link for your scheduled session.

 There are currently no fees associated with peer tutoring.